What should we STOP doing?

 Emergency Food Relief COVID-19

-MEET OUR FULBRIGHT COLLEGE DEI COUNCIL MEMBERS
+MEET OUR COLLEGE OF ARTS AND SCIENCES DEI COUNCIL MEMBERS

 Purpose of the DEI Council